-- New stores (avg. of 65 net new stores opened annually in last 7 fiscal years) - Logistics infrastructure in support of long-term target of 2,000 stores (i.e. WH/DC capacity) - Transformational and maintenance capex (enhancing service model, optimizing processes, gaining efficiencies and maintaining assets)
+- New stores (avg. of 65 net new stores opened annually in last 7 fiscal years) - Long-term store target in Canada increased to 2,200 stores by 2034, which will be supported by a two-node logistics model in both Montreal area and Calgary (i.e. WH/DC capacity) - Transformational and maintenance capex (enhancing service model, optimizing processes, gaining efficiencies and maintaining assets)